roninMo/2d-Intro-Unity-Project/README.md

 Movement/physics/attacks/dashes/crouching/sliding

 Enemy ai state machine

-Necromancer that spawns skelly boys
+Necromancer that spawns skelly boys,

-Let's get weird
+some new enemy ideas

 Build all the artwork
 Learn how to create solid backgrounds/animatedBackgrounds/props woven in throughout the tileset